ConallTimoney/DynamicPipe.jl/README.md

 # README

-Dynamic Pipes is designed to best replicate magrittr's pipe, `%>%`, from R in Julia.
+Dynamic Pipes is designed to best replicate magrittr's pipe operator, `%>%`, from R in Julia.
 The below R code
 ```R
 library(tidyverse)